Studded tires allowed in Washington from Nov. 1 to March 31; stud-free winter tire alternatives are legal year-round

 The Washington State Patrol provides an online list of state-approved alternative traction devices on its vehicle equipment webpage under “traction tires” These approved alternatives meet state traction tire requirements.
 All travelers are reminded to prepare for changing weather conditions and avoid a costly ticket by carrying chains or approved alternatives whenever crossing mountain passes.
 Failure to obey a tire chains sign can mean a ticket of up to $500.
 Special chain enforcement patrols will be keeping an eye on mountain passes this winter.

 Studded tires By law, studded tires are legal for use in Washington state only from Nov.
 1 through March 31.
 This applies to all vehicles in Washington, even those traveling from other states, and no personal exemptions or waivers exist.

 WSDOT estimates studded tires cause between $20 million and $29 million in pavement damage to state-owned asphalt and concrete roadways each year.
-Motorists are encouraged to visit a tire dealer to learn more about their options, including stud-free, winter tread traction tires.
+Motorists are encouraged to visit a tire dealer to learn about options, including stud-free, winter tread traction tires.
 This type of tire is different than an all-season tire, is legal year-round and does not cause the same roadway damage as studded tires.
-More information about studded-tire restrictions and requirements can be found in the FAQ on the WSP website.
+More information about studded-tire restrictions and requirements can be found in the Frequently Asked Questions on the WSP website.